Tree provides a set of methods for manipulating the node value and retrieving the node id.

 Item object has the following properties:

-For example, variable node from the code snippet above looks as in:
+For example, the node variable from the code snippet above looks as in:

 $count: 2,